Geometric Assumptions in Hydrodynamic Modeling of Coronal and Flaring Loops: Expanding Cross-Sectional Area

 Next, we examine the overall evolution of the loops.
 Figure \ref{fig:area_hydro} shows the hydrodynamic evolution along the loops (x-axis) with time (y-axis) for the electron temperature (top), electron density (center), and bulk flow velocity (bottom).
 The four cases are shown in order from left to right (1x, 11x, 43x, and 116x).
 In the velocity plots, blue indicates a flow toward the loop apex and red away from the apex, which does not necessarily correspond to a Doppler shift.
 Once again, it is apparent that the cooling and draining times are both significantly increased with increasing area expansion.
-As in \citet{reep2020}, we find that there are no coronal condensations (rain events), indicating that area expansion alone is not sufficient to produce rain.
+As in \citet{reep2020}, we find that there are no coronal condensations (rain events), indicating that area expansion alone is not sufficient to produce coronal rain.
 The velocity plots show two interesting features.
 First, as the area expansion is increased, the duration of upflows is also increased, lasting significantly longer than the assumed heating duration. \citet{reep2018} examined the relation between upflow duration and heating duration, finding that they are approximately equal, but that study only examined uniform area loops.
 This should be reexamined in detail.
 Second, the sound waves shown at bottom left, seen as alternating up- and downflows, are suppressed with larger area expansions.
 As evaporative material flows up into an area of the loop with larger cross-section, the speed slows, effectively causing a damping of the sound waves.
-Finally, we note that there is no formation of coronal condensations, rain, or prominences in any of these simulations (see also \citealt{reep2020}).
+Importantly, the speed of downflows is significantly reduced during the radiative cooling phase, and so the draining timescale $\tau_{\nu}$ increases with the area expansion, or $\delta \propto A_{\text{max}}$.

 We now turn to the effect on radiative emission.
 In each simulation, we calculate the emission measure for each grid cell at each time step, EM$ = \int n_{e}(s)\ n_{H}(s)\ dV = \int n_{e}(s)\ n_{H}(s)\ A(s)\ ds$, which we then combine with the emissivities from the CHIANTI atomic database (version 10, \citealt{dere1997, delzanna2021}).
 We then sum up the emission along the full length of the loop at each time step to create a time series.
 Note that this assumes the spectral lines are optically thin, which may not be true in general, particularly for the cooler lines.